-The breeze was light through my hair as squinted through the scope.
+The breeze was light in my hair as I squinted through the scope.
 It was a cool summer night and there would have been a chill on my back if Dustin hadn’t been standing so close to me.
 His body was much warmer than my own and I could feel the heat radiating off him as leaned over to look at the ground below us.
 “Steady Alex, you don’t want to miss.”
 He chuckled as I flicked a strand of my hair from my view.
 I sighed to let him know I was through with his coaching.
-“Are you sure he is the one?” he asked just as I brought my breath in, preparing to make my shot.
+“Are you sure he is the one?” he asked just as I brought my breath in, preparing to take my shot.

-I took in a deep breath as I had every time before, my finger found the cool metal of the sniper rifle easily and as my breath left my lungs I pulled it.
+I took in a deep breath as I had every time before, my finger found the cool metal of the sniper rifle easily and as my breath left my lungs, I pulled it.
 My target was dead in an instant, I saw the blackness of his life force leave his body quickly, snuffed out by my bullet.

 Unlike a lot of the others, Dustin had somehow come to expect me to amaze him with feats like this.
 That’s probably why I spent the most time with Dustin, he didn’t look at me like I was some freak of nature.
-Of course, I definitely am a freak of nature but that doesn’t give anyone the right to look at me like I’m one.
+Of course, I definitely am a freak of nature, but that doesn’t give anyone the right to look at me like I’m one.

 “We’re home!”
 I announced upon walking through the archway and into the kitchen.

-By this point in my life I was fairly used to the muddle of people that occupied my home.
+By this point in my life, I was fairly used to the muddle of people that occupied my home.
 We didn’t call it ‘The Big House’ for nothing.
 It was old and sprawling, with winding hallways and narrow rooms scattered all over the place.
 The favorite place of most of my family however, was the kitchen, that’s where my dad was usually up late cooking until the last of us trickled home and got something to eat before bed.

 Tonight it seemed Dustin and I were the last home, since we were greeted eagerly by most of the older members of the family, the younger ones less prevalent as most of them were probably in bed already.

 Dustin was still chuckling when we sat down.
 I rolled my eyes.
 “What?
 It’s still funny even after hearing it for the thousandth time.”
+He shrugged.

-I smiled and shook my head, deciding it was best to concentrate more on eating as much chili as possible than why Dustin still laughed at the awful jokes my father constantly told.
+I smiled and shook my head, deciding it was best to concentrate on eating as much chili as possible instead of why Dustin still laughed at the awful jokes my father constantly told.
 Besides, it isn’t even a big deal.
 They always joke about what mom is.
 I thought to myself as I shoveled a spoonful of chili into my mouth.
 Yeah, just keep telling yourself that Alex.
 I sighed before focusing all of my thoughts on the chili so I didn’t have to hear the residual laughter leaving my family members’ lips.

-After eating three bowls filled to the brim with chili I was stuffed.
+After eating three bowls filled to the brim with chili, I was stuffed.
 On most nights I would have considered staying up and talking with some of the older members of my family but after eating that much chili, and it being out so late and all, I was pretty exhausted.
-I said goodnight to everyone, including my father, who was just finishing up packing the leftover chili in the fridge, and walked up the winding staircase to my bedroom on the third floor.
+I said goodnight to everyone, including my father, who was just finishing packing the leftover chili in the fridge, and walked up the winding staircase to my bedroom on the third floor.

 It was dark in the hallway and dark in my bedroom.
 I sighed, feeling too lazy to turn on the light I flicked my wrist and a flame snapped into my hand, from there it was just a few more flicks until the candles I had in my room came to life and danced with fire.